Talisman9/Writing-Advanced/manuscript/chapter_01.md

 "Not yet.
 We've consulted with linguists and historians of science.
 The current theory is that they might be an elaborate owner's mark or perhaps alchemical symbols."
 Dr. Wright adjusted her glasses.
 "The provenance is somewhat mysterious.
 The astrolabe was part of a private collection donated to the university in the 1890s, but its history before that is undocumented."

 Emily felt a familiar tingle of excitement—the sensation she always experienced when encountering a historical puzzle.
+She mentally cataloged the symbols, comparing them to other medieval notation systems she'd studied.
+This was exactly the kind of methodical analysis she excelled at—finding patterns across disparate historical sources, connecting dots that others missed because they lacked the broader context of medieval astronomical practices.

 "What's the dating on it?"

 "That's another point of contention," Dr. Wright said with a small smile.
 "Based on the basic design and craftsmanship, it appears to be 15th century.
 However..."
 She hesitated.